-The Librarian is responsible for the development of the library collection (hard copy and electronic resources) to support our graduate program(s).
+MBRSG continues to develop the library collection (hard copy and electronic resources) to support our graduate program(s).

 Student requests to acquire books and recommendations for subscription to academic journals are welcomed and will be assessed accordingly.

 MBRSG has a fully resourced library containing over 7000 books in print and over 150,000 titles in electronic format.
 The collection is focused on key subject areas related to public policy and public administration.
 Some of the main subject areas are: